jhundley9109/jsyncd/README.md

 $ jsyncd
 ```

-Note: The config file path should always be the last option passed to the command

 ## Options
 -k --kill Kill all running instances of `jsyncd` and exit the program.
-Pass a truthy value to contiue the program. (-k=1)
+Pass a truthy value to kill any existing daemons and continue the program. (-k=1)

+Note: The config file path should always be the last option passed to the command

 ## Config File